MJSafwan/coroutines-in-C/README.md

 make
 ```

-Then, an executable file 'main' should be produced.
+Then, an executable file 'example' should be produced.

 # License